nearform/nscale-workshop/ex8.md

 You should also make the confiugration changes as outlined [here](https://github.com/nearform/nscale).
 Specifically remember to set group permissions for the ubuntu user to allow access to docker commands without requiring sudo:

-    sudo usermod -G docker -a `whoami`
+    sudo usermod -G docker -a $(whoami)

 Configuring AMIs for use with nscale
 ------------------------------------
-A base AMI should be created that is configured for management by nscale.
-This is just a base image that has had docker installed, and the appropriate secrutiy permsission set.
-A great way of setting this up is to use the AWS configuration tools to create a private image of the system you have just installed.
-Do this now!
+A base AMI configured for management by nscale should be created.
+We can just create a reusable image based off our newly configured instance as per above.
+An easy way to do this is through the EC2 Dashboard:

+* Find the instance you've just set up and right click.
+* Image > Create Image.
+* Follow the steps provided.

+See [here.] (http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-CreateImage.html) if you would prefer to use the AWS Command Line Interface tools.

 Once the server has been imaged, make a note of the ami identifier and log back into the running management system.